EXPLORE OUR ECO-FRIENDLY PRODUCT SOLUTIONS NOW

 Conducting a packaging waste audit helps you reduce packaging waste, uncover inefficiencies, and build a smarter, greener packaging strategy.

-Step 1: Take Inventory of All Packaging Materials
+Step 1: How Do You Take Inventory of Your Packaging Materials?

 Start by listing every piece of packaging you use — from primary product containers to shipping boxes, tape, labels, inserts, and even those tiny plastic seals.
 Don’t forget both inbound (from suppliers) and outbound (what you ship to customers) materials.